stanleyjh/My_Website/README.md

 - assets: My resume and image files such as logos, project images, background, profile pictures, etc.
 - components: All react components for every section.
 - data: Data files to reference.
 - pages: Stores all web pages.
-Currently, there is a single page.
 - styles: CSS styles.
 I have it separated between desktop and mobile css stylesheets.

 ## Development Process